 For geotechnical investigation projects in general, but particularly for larger projects, it is important to clearly identify the investigation methods to be used.
-It is also important to procure the services of a ground investigation contractor who has the experience and capability to perform the work in an efficient, safe and consistent manner and obtain high quality data.
+It is also important to procure the services of a ground investigation contractor who has the experience and capability to obtain high quality data and perform the work in an efficient, safe and consistent manner.

-The Ground Investigation Specification being developed by the Auckland Council in partnership with MBIE, EQC, NZGS and New Zealand Drillers Federation (2016 - draft out for consultation) contains detailed information on numerous aspects of specifying and procuring ground investigations including contractor qualifications, cost, standards, health and safety and contractor selection.
+The New Zealand Ground Investigation Specification developed by the Auckland Council (2017) in partnership with EQC, MBIE, NZGS and New Zealand Drillers Federation contains detailed information on numerous aspects of specifying and procuring ground investigations including contractor qualifications, cost, standards, health and safety and contractor selection.

-2.4.2 Types of Investigation
+2.4.2 TYPES OF INVESTIGATION